Frugghi/AsyncView/Sources/AsyncView/AsyncView.docc/AsyncView.md

 }
 ```

-To gain more control over the loading process, you can use the initializer which takes a `content` closure
+To gain more control over the loading process, you can use the ``AsyncView/init(task:transaction:content:)`` initializer,
-that receives an `AsyncViewPhase` to indicate the state of the loading operation:
+which takes a `content` closure that receives an ``AsyncViewPhase`` to indicate the state of the loading operation:

 ```swift
 AsyncView { () -> String in